anupama513/Tk102-gps-data-parser-nodejs-server/README.md

 =======================================
 After installing the simcard<br>
 Step 1: Check the single as well tk102 tracker activation with below<br/>
-Send the Message from your mobile to the inserted sim number into tk102 traker<br/>
+Send the Message from your mobile to the inserted sim number into tk102 tracker<br/>
 Message: begin123456<br>
 123456 is pin:can be any six digit number which you can remember Here using 123456 for easy :)<br>
 Response:begin Ok!<br>
 This reposone says your gps device is working fine<br/>

-Step 2: Now if you call the gps tracker installed sim number for 5 times then your number will be the trusted registered number for receiving the SOS or any co-ordinate messages to your mobile<br>
+Step 2: Call the gps tracker (installed sim number) for 5 times, then your number will become trusted number for receiving the SOS or any co-ordinate messages to your mobile<br>
-Maximun 5 numbers can be added to the trusted group <br>
+Note: Maximum 5 numbers can be added to the trusted group <br>

-Step 3: Set the apn<br>
+Step 3: Set up apn<br>
-Based on the network we will have different apn<br>
+Different networks have different apn.
+If you are in India, for example<br>
 apn for airtel is: airtelgprs.com<br>
 apn for bsnl is:bsnlnet<br>
 Now send a message for setting the appropriate apn like below<br>